sdmalek44/little-shop-redux/README.md

 Create a merchants dashboard route.
 When you visit `/merchants-dashboard` users should be shown a page with the following information:

-* Merchant with the most items and that merchants information.
+* Merchant with the most items and that merchant's information.
-* Merchant with the highest priced item and that merchants information.
+* Merchant with the highest priced item and that merchant's information.
 * Breakdown of each merchant with total number of items and total price for all items.

 ## Extensions